 “If you have a cash register and are doing sales then you are a dispensary, according to the language of Measure T,” said Miller.
 “We have two dispensaries who are not calling themselves dispensaries and are not paying 2.5% tax and who are under no regulation… You are going to have an influx of people coming in and opening up as dispensaries and not calling themselves a dispensary.”

-No one from either 40 Acres or 3pgs addressed the commission.
-Toya Groves, the vice-president of the commission and a co-founder of 40 Acres, was not able to attend the meeting.
+No one from either Forty Acres or 3PGs addressed the commission.
+Toya Groves, the vice-president of the commission and a co-founder of Forty Acres, was not able to attend the meeting.

 Under Measure T, all cannabis groups in Berkeley, including collectives, are required to pay a 2.5% sales tax on cannabis transactions.
 The city estimates the tax will bring in $300,000 a year.
 But Berkeley has not yet granted any business licenses to collectives, and that step is required in order to gather taxes.